Do you feel really good most days? Energetic? Happy? Easy in your body?

 MTHFR is the enzyme that changes the synthetic form of vitamin B9 (folic acid) into its bio-usable form (folate).
 Vitamin B9 helps the body make healthy new cells and is essential for red blood cell production.
 It plays an important role in cardiovascular health, in resolving inflammation and in eliminating toxins.

 Like other B vitamins, B9 is water soluble, which means our bodies doesn’t store it and we need daily intake, either in the food we eat or in the form of a supplement.
 The supplement form, in capsules or in fortified foods, is folic acid.
 The food form is methyl-folate, and it is found especially in leafy green vegetables, legumes and egg yolk.
 This is the form that our bodies can make direct use of.
-In order to use folic acid, our bodies need to be able to convert it to methyl folate.

 Data suggests that 25 to 40 percent of the population may have a genetic mutation that affects production of MTHFR.
 One third of those people are likely to have variants on more than one site on the gene.
 Depending on the extent of the effect, a person will produce less of the enzyme or produce an enzyme that is less functional.
 Consequently, levels of functional MTHFR will be less than optimal, folic acid will not be effectively converted to methyl folate, and the body will experience a deficiency of folate.